5 Using Exascale Block Storage with EDV

 -

-During initial system deployment with Oracle Exadata Deployment Assistant (OEDA), the Exascale Direct Volume (EDV) service is configured on each Exadata compute node (bare-metal or VM) and is related to the Exascale user that manages the Oracle Grid Infrastructure (GI) cluster.
+During initial system deployment with Oracle Exadata Deployment Assistant (OEDA), the Exascale Direct Volume (EDV) service is configured on each Exadata compute node (bare-metal or VM) and runs with the permissions of the Exascale user that manages the Oracle Grid Infrastructure (GI) cluster.
 To create an EDV attachment, you must use the Exascale user linked with the EDV service.

 If the GI cluster uses a non-role-separated user configuration with one Oracle OS user account, then the associated Exascale user is related to the EDV service.
 If the GI cluster uses a role-separated configuration with a Grid OS user account and an Oracle OS user account, then the EDV service is linked to the Exascale user associated with the Grid OS account.